-Question 5 For spot auctions: What should be the optimum frequency of auctions?
+Question 5 For spot auctions:

+What should be the optimum frequency of auctions?

 Reaching an optimum solution requires balancing the twin goals of predictability and liquidity.
-Frequent auctions would increase predictability (i.e. stead stream of EUAs issued) and a common platform would allow for simplicity.
-A common platform would also be liquid, something which probably cannot be said of holding monthly auctions in smaller Member States.
+Frequent auctions would increase predictability of price by reinforcing the secondary market (i.e. steady stream of EUAs issued), reduces risk if any one auction is delayed, and a common platform would allow for simplicity.
+Therefore, the optimal arrangement is for the auctions to be held on a weekly basis on a common platform.

 Where there are a number of platforms operating under the same rules - then less-frequent auctions would be more practical from a simplicity point of view.
-Likewise, less-frequent would also be more liquid than monthly auctions.
-However, this solution would still have the negative impact of increasing 'lumpyiness' which would decrease predictability.